joshuagraber/joshuagraber/README.md

 Hi, I’m Joshua.

 I'm a self-taught JavaScript/Typescript developer.
-Currently learning Python for the purpose of getting into Machine Learning & Data Science.

-Let's talk: Hit me up at jdg@joshuadgraber.com
+If you want to collaborate, let's talk: Hit me up at jdg@joshuadgraber.com